 And here is how I personally knew I was on the verge of a full relapse plus the SIBO signs and symptoms that accompanied it.

-- A ton of stress.
-I have been under a crazy amount of stress since December 20 when we moved back.
-Some has been good, and some not-so-good, but every single day there has been a level of underlying stress.
+I was under a crazy amount of stress since December 20 when we moved back.
+Some good, and some not-so-good, but every single day there has been a level of underlying stress.
 Stress doesn’t cause SIBO; it’s a trigger.
 In my life (probably yours, too), stress is always the trigger.